 Different Types Of Detention Programs

 Depending on the risk, there are different types of residential detention facilities:

-- Minimum Risk: These detention programs allow children who pose little to no risk to themselves or their communities to continue attending work and/or school while they complete their service five days a week.
+- Minimum Risk — These detention programs allow children who pose little to no risk to themselves or their communities to continue attending work and/or school while they complete their service.

-- Moderate Risk: Juveniles in these programs are under 24-hour supervision in locked facilities and are only granted some release, which is also supervised.
+- Moderate Risk — Juveniles in these programs are under 24-hour supervision in locked facilities and are only granted limited supervised release.

-- High Risk: These programs do not allow incarcerated juveniles any access to their community during their term of service.
+- High Risk — These programs prohibit incarcerated juveniles access to their community during their term of service.
 But upon completion of the program, the child is allowed to visit home, sign up for school, or attend a job interview during his or her last few days of detention.

 - Maximum Risk — These programs are basically long-term prisons for juveniles in which the children are incarcerated and have no access to their communities.

 Juvenile Offenses Do Not Need To Haunt Your Child For Life